 40 Most Common Types of Cancer in People Over 40

 Unlike typical breast cancer, metastatic breast cancer spreads outside the breast and on to other parts of the body, including the brain, bones, and lungs.
-Unfortunately, 30 percent of those who are diagnosed with early-stage breast cancer will develop metastatic breast cancer at some point during their lifetime, according to Breastcancer.org.
-Most often, women are diagnosed around 61 years old.
+According to Breastcancer.org, 30 percent of those who are diagnosed with early-stage breast cancer will develop metastatic breast cancer at some point during their lifetime.
+And most often, women are diagnosed around age 61.

 Your risk of bladder cancer increases if you're a smoker.
 In fact, according to the American Cancer Society, smokers are three times more likely to develop bladder cancer than non-smokers.

 With that being said, though, your age also plays into your risk.
-“Bladder cancer is the sixth most common cancer and occurs more often in men than women," says Brown.
-"These tumors tend to arise in patients over 55 years of age.”
+“Bladder cancer is the sixth most common cancer and occurs more often in men than women,” Brown says.
+“These tumors tend to arise in patients over 55 years of age.”
 Specifically, according to the American Cancer Society, approximately 90 percent of patients with bladder cancer are over 55 years old.

 Small intestine cancer is pretty rare, but there are a few things doctors do know.
 It affects slightly more men than women, it's most common in African Americans, and smoking, alcohol, and eating diets high in red meat and smoked foods could increase your risk.
 Age is also a factor: It occurs most commonly in older individuals with the average age of diagnosis being in one's 60s and 70s.